arxyzan/vanilla-transformer/README.md

 ```
 ### Inference
-Given the sentence `Eine Gruppe von Menschen steht vor einem Iglu` as input in `predict.py` we get the following output which is pretty decent despite that our Transformer model is roughly complex and our dataset is fairly simple.
+Given the sentence `Eine Gruppe von Menschen steht vor einem Iglu` as input in `predict.py` we get the following output which is pretty decent even though our dataset is somewhat naive & simple.
 ```bash
 python predict.py
 ```